 • When I experienced my first samadhi at 19, I thought that nothing could top that.
 I was wrong.

-• Toward the end of that period, I trained myself to visualize death as a young native American warrior behind my left shoulder - to appreciate time.
+• Toward the end of that period, I trained myself to visualize death as a young Native American warrior behind my left shoulder - to appreciate time.
 I never wanted to die, and could not understand a few friends who were seriously afraid of inevitable death.
 But I was afraid that something would kill me if I relax - a faulty thinking.

 • During those years, I increased the duration of my meditation on point and kundalini to 30–40 minutes.
 Then I almost stopped doing it, because I thought I have internalized the process enough to access the state at any time.
 In reality, it largely faded with time.
 But I do meditate any moment I can and want.